 D.2.g.1.
-Each specialty has established credentials requirements that must be satisfied before the candidate may take the specialty examination.
-The specialty certifying examinations will be developed, administered and graded by the appropriate Specialty Examination Committee and rated by Diplomates within each specialty.
+Each specialty has established credentials requirements, some or all of which must be satisfied before the candidate may take the specialty examination.
+Each specialty's examination will be developed, administered and graded by the appropriate Specialty Examination Committee and rated by Diplomates within each specialty.
 Applicants should request application/credentials packets from the ACVIM office or find them on the ACVIM website.

-A candidate intending to take a specialty examination must submit his/her credentials, including letters of reference, to arrive no later than October 1 of the year preceding that examination.
-Candidates may submit credentials following completion of a two-year residency, after 24 months of a three-year residency, or the equivalent time in any other approved program.
-Each candidate will be notified no later than December 1 as to the acceptability of the submitted credentials.
+A candidate intending to take a specialty examination must submit his/her credentials, including letters of reference, to arrive by the deadline established by each particular specialty.
+Each specialty will also designate the criteria a candidate must meet in order to submit his/her credentials.
+Each candidate will be notified no later than Sixty (60) days after the submission deadline as to the acceptability of the submitted credentials.